How is it spread?

-The Animal Health Regulations 2016 (Sections 15 and 17) detail the requirements for commercial sterilisation and cooking.
+The Biosecurity Regulations 2022 (Section 7) detail the requirement for commercial sterilisation or another approved cooking process.
 Strict conditions apply to record keeping for these treatments.

 NOTE: Untreated offal is permitted for sale as food for non-canines (e.g. cats) and for human consumption.

 Tasmania's provisional freedom from hydatid disease

 In February 1996, Tasmania was declared provisionally free of hydatid disease in dogs and sheep, following disposal of the last known infected sheep flocks.
 This does not mean that hydatid disease has been eradicated from Tasmania, but indicates that we have reached a significant stage in the eradication process.
 The disease is now rare in Tasmania.
 To maintain provisional freedom, we must continue to reduce the risk of hydatids through the following steps:

 Detect and remove any hydatid infection in dogs.

 Minimise the risk of hydatids in dogs entering Tasmania.